 Set a Decision-Making Deadline

 Life tends to get in the way, not just of our actions but our thoughts.
-Setting a decision-making deadline can help you to focus your thoughts and get a decision made quickly.
+Setting a decision-making deadline can help you with focusing your thoughts and making good decisions quickly.
 Otherwise, your mind is likely to wander to everything else going on in your life.

 If you think about it, boxing is excellent training for your mind.
 In the heat of the moment, you don’t have time for deviating thoughts.
 The pressure of the moment forces your mind to focus on what needs to be done now.

-Setting a time limit can help build that same kind of pressure.
+Start playing decision making games with yourself.
+Setting a time limit can help build that same kind of pressure as being in the heat of a boxing match.
 It forces you to stay in the moment and get your decision made quickly and effectively.
 You can do this by setting a timer on your phone or schedule a decision-making day into your planner.
 Be sure to put the pressure on and create that deadline!